KITcii/smart-contract-dev-support/Design Patterns/Event-Order Pattern/README.md

 # Context
 Multiple users want to interact with the same smart contract in a certain state st using their individual accounts.
 If the smart contract makes a transition from st to a subsequent state st+1, the execution of the smart contract may cause undesired outcomes for the respective transaction issuer.
 Therefore, the transactions issuers want to have a guarantee that the smart contract function is only executed in the intended state or not at all.
 # Problem
 The state of a smart contract in which a transaction triggers a smart contract function cannot be foreseen because of concurrency in transaction processing and unpredictable event ordering due to non-deterministic behavior of validating nodes.
-Concurrency in transaction processing may lead to unintended outcomes of smart contract execution such as transfers of unintended amounts of assets (e.g., Ether), especially in scenarios requiring conditional exe-cution of transactions.
+Concurrency in transaction processing may lead to unintended outcomes of smart contract execution such as transfers of unintended amounts of assets (e.g., Ether), especially in scenarios requiring conditional execution of transactions.
 # Forces
 A smart contract function should be executed in a user-defined state s.
 After a transaction triggered the execution of a smart contract in s, all concurrent transactions that aim to execute the smart contract in s must be rejected.
 # Solution